We’re rejecting these microfilm myths. You should too. It’s time to get informed.

 Digital may be faster for every-day access, but for preservation it poses many potential problems.
-Microfilm is an economical and efficient method for storing documents that are vital to the operation and longevity of a product or service.
-Digital documents are subject to data loss, trouble with data migration, data security issues and high costs incurred with technology changes; problems that could be insurmountable and cause disturbances in business or governmental function.
+Microfilm is an economical and efficient method for storing documents.
+Documents that are vital to the operation and longevity of a product or service.
+Digital documents are subject to data loss, trouble with data migration, data security issues and high costs incurred with technology changes.
+Problems that could be insurmountable and cause disturbances in business or governmental function.

 Microfilm Myth 8.
 Paper is just as easy to store and keep for many years.

 Over time, ordinary paper becomes yellow, fades, is brittle and can disintegrate.
 Archival Microfilm can last for more than 500 years.
-Microfilm requires a small fraction of the amount of storage space compared to paper documents and, just like paper, can be read by human eye without requiring digital equipment or software which by its nature will probably be obsolete in a few years.
+Microfilm requires a small fraction of the amount of storage space compared to paper documents.
+Just like paper, microfilm can be read by human eye without requiring digital equipment or software which by its nature will probably be obsolete in a few years.